luiseduardobr1/ExcelArt/README.md

 - Zoom (%): excel's zoom (100 is default)

 ## Limitation
 On large images, excel's */xl/styles.xml part (Styles)* can be corrupted.
+I think this limitation is relative to the number of different colours on the image.
+For more info, look at [Excel specifications](https://support.office.com/en-ie/article/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3).

 This code is a small modification of [this one](https://github.com/joelibaceta/pix-to-xls).